 I still believe that we shouldn’t seriously date someone we won’t marry.
 But my definition of “dating” has perhaps changed.
 I think it is a good thing, once you’re old enough to start considering marriage or getting ready for marriage, to see as wide variety of people as possible (not to get PHYSICAL with a wide variety, but to hang out with a wide variety).
 You really don’t know who you will like unless you do this.

-And whatever you do, don’t put pressure on yourself to marry everyone you go for coffee with.
+And whatever you do, don’t put pressure on yourself to marry everyone you go for coffee with (Here’s my daughter Katie talking in a video about this phenomenon!).
 The problem with courtship is that we emphasize marriage so much that kids start thinking there’s something wrong if they’re just having fun.
 So they start convincing themselves “I’m going to marry this person” when they really don’t know them.
 After all, they’ve been told since they were young that the only purpose for dating was to get married, so if I’m dating, I must be about ready to get engaged!

 This whole idea of courtship puts marriage on the front and centre with every relationship they have.
 That’s very serious awfully fast.